projectbuendia/buendia/tools/iso/README.md

 installer image for the Buendia server, suitable for burning to USB drive or CD-ROM.

+**Note that the installer image does not itself contain the Buendia software.**
+It installs Buendia over the Internet from our Debian package repository, which is a GitHub Pages site backed by [our builds repo](https://github.com/projectbuendia/builds).
+These packages are built from the `dev` branch and automatically committed to the builds repo by CircleCI.
+So, when you use this installer to set up a server, your new server will get the latest available packages built from `dev`.

 ## Quick Start

 The following instructions will turn a fresh Intel NUC into a functioning